Four people arrested on various charges in Northwest Arkansas

 Benton County Sheriff's Office

-Jeremy James, 37, of 2217 Beacon Circle in Rogers, was arrested Thursday in connection with aggravated assault on family or household member.
-James was being held Thursday in the Benton County Jail with no bond set.
+Brent Adams, 51, of 902 S. 31st St. in Rogers, was arrested Thursday in connection with delivery of methamphetamine/cocaine.
+Adams was being held Thursday in the Benton County Jail with no bond set.